-In the basic self-consistency method, when generating answers for particularly challenging questions, the problems with ``Truth Is in the Hands of a Few" may still occur despite the continuous generation of multiple branches.
+In the basic self-consistency method, when generating answers for particularly challenging questions, the problems with ``Truth Is in the Hands of a Few'' may still occur despite the repeated generation of multiple branches.
 This means that the correct answer may not be the most frequently occurring one, leading to an incorrect final answer in majority voting.
-In the proposed path-consistency, during the continuous exploration for the optimal path, if the problems with ``truth is in the hands of a few" are encountered during a specific prefix selection, there's a concern that this undesirable phenomenon may be exacerbated in subsequent branches.
-We will use the followings to demonstrate that the proposed approach does not worsen this problem.
+In the proposed path-consistency method, during the continuous exploration for the optimal path, if the problems with ``Truth Is in the Hands of a Few'' are encountered at a specific prefix selection, there's a concern that this undesirable phenomenon may be exacerbated in subsequent branches.
+We will use the following to demonstrate that the proposed approach does not worsen this problem.

 To present the analysis, we make the following assumptions: the probability of generating the correct answer is $p_0$, and apart from the correct answer, the model generates only one unique incorrect answer.
-The total number of branches is set to $N$, and prefix selection based on majority voting is performed only once at $N / 2$.
+The total number of branches is set to $N$, and prefix selection based on majority voting is performed only once at $\frac{N}{2}$.
 If the correct answer is the majority at the time of prefix selection, the correct prefix will be selected to guide subsequent generation, increasing the probability of generating the correct answer in the remaining branches to $p_1 = p_0 + \Delta p$; Conversely, if the incorrect answer is the majority at this point, the probability of generating the correct answer in subsequent branches decreases to $p_2 = p_0 - \Delta p$.
 Using the binomial distribution formula, the probability of the correct answer being in the majority during the vote is given by: